 To take a leaf out of Laura Anne’s sons’ book, visit Castlerigg Stone Circle, stop off for some food at the Lingholm Estate Kitchen & Walled Garden, stop off at the wonderful Keswick Alhambra Cinema for a film and do the Walla Crag walking route.

 “My teenage daughters love Hope Park, Hope Cafe, lakeside walks, Catbells, The Wild Strawberry Cafe, The Alhambra Cinema, Whinlatter, the Lake District Wildlife Park and most of all Friars Chocolates xxxx” - Sarah Elizabeth Ward

 For a weekend in Keswick just like Sarah Elizabeth Ward and her teenage daughters, have some fun at Hope Park and Cafe and Catbells.
 Then, have a bite to eat at The Wild Strawberry Creperie and Coffee Shop and take a leisurely lakeside walk.

 Keswick Alhambra Cinema is the perfect stop for rainy days and those who love the arts, plus Whinlatter Forest, the Lake District Wildlife Park, and Ye Olde Friars of Keswick are all exciting stops for visitors to Keswick.

-“My daughter loves going down to the lakes, Puzzling Place and Kong Adventure.” - Sarah Smith
+“My daughter loves going down to the lakes, and Puzzling Place.” - Sarah Smith

 “Our son loves the playground. 😊.
 He’s 11.” - Kathryn Angela May Graham